 Remember to read the product label carefully.
 Many OTC cold and allergy drugs contain the same active ingredients, so taking them together with Allegra or Zyrtec could lead to an overdose of these ingredients.

-Also, take Allegra or Zyrtec around the same time each day.
+Also, be sure to take Allegra or Zyrtec around the same time each day.
 This can ensure that you have just enough medication in your system to prevent allergies while also reducing the risk of side effects.

-Allegra and Zyrtec may cause mild side effects that may go away as your body gets used to the drug.
-Most of these do not call for medical attention.
+Allegra and Zyrtec may cause mild side effects that tend to go away as your body gets used to the drug.
+Most of these don’t call for medical attention.
 But tell your doctor if any side effects are especially bothersome or don’t go away.
 Call your doctor or seek medical attention if you experience serious side effects.

 |Common side effects||Allegra||Zyrtec|